Writing to explain it all:

 In my art practice these two tendencies - to question what is and to start something new - often lead me to encounter the unknown.
 That initial meeting with the unfamiliar signals the beginning of a long road from curiosity to manifestation and in turn to understanding.
 Although the manifestation varies from project to project (I prefer to maintain a focus on meaning, not just appearances) the premise remains the same: I’m searching for a place of complex unity between a deeply individual and relational practice - the intersection of vertical (internal) processes and horizontal (public, collaborative) aspects of my work.
 Usually there is an interdependency, one axis is feeding the other to the benefit of both.

 Too much info?
 Here is a short version:

 Klara Glosova is a Czech-born visual artist currently based in Seattle.
 She is a multidisciplinary artist working primarily in drawing and painting.
-Her work intertwines her personal history of growing up in Eastern Europe with her experience as an artist and mother and (above all) a curiosity and playfulness that extends to both concept and materials.
+Her work intertwines her personal history of political activism in Eastern Europe with her experience as an artist and mother and (above all) a curiosity and playfulness that extends to both concept and materials.
 Klara is also a founder of NEPO House and is always interested to see what happens when you place the inside out, invite the outside in and generally do things backwards.
-She was awarded Seattle Magazine's 2013 Spotlight Award, Seattle Art Museum's 2014 Kayla Skinner Special Recognition Award, the New Foundation Fellowship and nomination for James W. Ray Distinguished Artist Award in 2014.
-In 2015 she was nominated for 2015 Stranger Genius Award and a Betty Bowen Award finalist in 2017.
+She received Seattle Magazine's Spotlight Award in 2013.
+Seattle Art Museum's Kayla Skinner Special Recognition Award, the New Foundation Fellowship and nomination for James W. Ray Distinguished Artist Award in 2014.
+In 2015 she was nominated for the Stranger Genius Award and a Betty Bowen Award finalist in 2017.